BSchoenth245/Collectors-Dream/README.md

      - Check "Allow executing file as program"
      - Double-click to launch

-3. **First Launch**: The application will automatically:
+3. **First Launch**:
-   - Check for MongoDB installation
+   - The application will check for MongoDB installation
-   - Set up the local database
+   - If MongoDB is not found, you'll see installation instructions
-   - Launch the interface
+   - After installing MongoDB, the app will set up the local database and launch

 ### Option 2: Run from Source Code